-The text below is a transcript of the interview, some parts of which have been edited to improve clarity.
+You can listen to the podcast here.
+You can also subscribe or listen to Breezeblocks on Apple Podcasts / Spotify / Google Podcasts / Soundcloud, and all other podcast apps.
+The following text is a transcript of the interview, some parts of which have been edited to improve clarity.

 Michael Nicholas: So Marienela, your article was formally a response to the Easterling article, but I think it was really about something a little more wide-reaching.
 Do you have any insight as to why the conversation about the relationship between architecture and politics resonated as much as it did?